 The recently released Instagram Albums feature works best in conjunction with the Instagram Stories.
 Once you’ve saved a story or you want to export it to your regular post grid, you can combine up to 10 of your images and videos into a single album for posting.
 This helps in keeping posts of a single story together, thus helping you keep your profile neat.

-We’ll take more of the various features of Instagram Stories later in this blog
+We’ll talk more of the various features of Instagram Stories later in this blog.

 How can Businesses use Instagram Stories for Marketing?